Refined invariants of finite-dimensional Jacobi algebras: Cohomological BPS invariants for Jacobi algebras

 \begin{proposition} Let $\CC(Q,W)$ be a finite-dimensional algebraic Jacobi algebra.
-Then the support of $\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)}$ (as a perverse sheaf) is zero-dimensional, and so it is also a constructible sheaf. \end{proposition} \begin{proof} By (\ref{MRiso2}), $\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)}$ is supported on points corresponding to the semisimplification of modules corresponding to points in the support of $\phim{\Tr(W)}\IC_{\Msp^{n\sframed}(Q)}$, which is supported on the space of stable framed $\CC(Q,W)$-modules.
+Then the support of $\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)}$ (as a perverse sheaf) is zero-dimensional, and so it is also a constructible sheaf. \end{proposition} \begin{proof} We first claim that the left hand side of (\ref{MRiso2}) is supported on points corresponding to semisimple $\CC(Q,W)$-modules.
+Since $\Msp^{n\sframed}(Q)$ is smooth, $\phim{\Tr(W)}\IC_{\Msp^{n\sframed}(Q)}$ is supported on the critical locus of $\Tr(W)$, which is equal to the space of stable framed $\mathbb{C}(Q,W)$-modules.
+The morphism $q$ takes a stable framed $\mathbb{C}(Q,W)$-module to the semisimplification of the underlying $\mathbb{C}(Q,W)$-module, so the right hand side is supported on the space of semisimple $\mathbb{C}(Q,W)$-modules, as claimed.

 So in particular, $\phim{\Tr(W)}\IC_{\Msp_{\gamma}(Q)}$ is supported on points corresponding to semisimple $\CC(Q,W)$-modules.
-For a given dimension vector $\gamma$, there are only finitely many of these, as there are finitely many simple $\CC(Q,W)$-modules (each one must occur in the Jordan--Holder filtration of $\CC(Q,W)$). \end{proof} As in Remark \ref{altDef}, we deduce that there is an isomorphism
+For a given dimension vector $\gamma$, there are only finitely many of these, as there are finitely many simple $\CC(Q,W)$-modules (each one must occur in the Jordan--Holder filtration of $\CC(Q,W)$). \end{proof}

-We finish with some remarks about the BPS Lie algebra, defined for any algebraic Jacobi algebra in \cite{DaMe15b}.
+We finish this subsection with some remarks about the BPS Lie algebra, defined for any algebraic Jacobi algebra in \cite{DaMe15b}.
 We do not give full definitions, since it will turn out that this Lie algebra is rather trivial for finite-dimensional Jacobi algebras --- see Corollary \ref{ZB}, though see also Conjecture \ref{SRC} for a reason for not totally disregarding the cohomological Hall algebra structure that induces the Lie bracket on BPS cohomology.

 In \cite{COHA} Kontsevich and Soibelman defined the cohomological Hall algebra $\mathcal{H}_{Q,W}$ associated to an (algebraic) quiver with potential.
 In \cite{DaMe15b} it was shown that there is a perverse filtration on $\mathcal{H}_{Q,W}$, and in particular that $\BPS_{\CC(Q,W)}\otimes\LL^{1/2}$ is the first perverse piece of this filtration, and is preserved by the commutator bracket on $\mathcal{H}_{Q,W}$.
 As such, the \textit{BPS Lie algebra} is defined to be